aws-cloudformation/aws-cloudformation-samples/hooks/python-hooks/resource-tags/README.md

 EOF
 ```

+### Validation strategy notes

 Note that since the default value for `ValidationStrategy` is `resource`, when you choose to use this value you can also choose to omit the `"ValidationStrategy": "resource"` line altogether.

 If you choose the `stack` validation strategy: note that stack-level tags propagation to resources can vary by resource.
 For more information, see [Resource tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html).
+Also, when you choose this validation strategy, this hook does not validate tag propagation-related resource properties you might have specified in your template, as it only looks at keys and values for tags you specify at the stack level and not in your template.

+If you choose the `resource+stack` validation strategy, this example hook will merge keys and values you specify at the resource and stack level, and perform the validation.
+With this validation strategy, the same considerations for the `stack` validation strategy mentioned earlier apply.

+### Parser syntax

 The example above uses `Name` as a tag key you require.
 You can also, optionally, choose to specify allowed values for keys you require, with the following syntax: